material-motion-archive/starmap/README.md

 Each concept in the Starmap represents a concrete **goal** — a guiding star — to guide development.

-The Starmap also serves as an index of concept implementations.
-An ideal implementation is one that complements and amplifies the power of a specific platform’s toolchain, has minimal dependencies, and is well documented.

 ## Table of contents

 This repository is organized by the following high-level concepts: